 This is an interesting game that can be played in confined places.
 The rules are simple; the child has to reach place A to place B without stepping on the ground.
-He needs to use various other objects like chairs, stools, trampoline etc. to navigate his way without his feet contacting the ground and reach till the end.
+He needs to use various other objects like chairs, stools, trampoline etc., to navigate his way without his feet touching the ground and reach till the end.

 4. Fastest Plane

 Most kids master the technique of making paper planes at school.
-This can be a learning experience by asking the children to make planes that can fly the farthest.
+Ask the kids to make planes that can fly the farthest.
 The children need to put on their thinking hats and use various techniques of making the plane that would fly the longest distance.

 5. Join the Dots

-This game requires you to draw equidistance dots vertically and horizontally on a sheet paper.
-The idea is to join the dots and make vertical or horizontal lines to make squares.
+This game requires you to draw dots vertically and horizontally at equal distance on a sheet of paper.
+The aim is to join the dots and make vertical or horizontal lines to make squares.
 The player, who makes the square, may write his initials in it.
 The player with a maximum number of squares will be the winner.

 6. Building a Maze

-You may build a maze using various articles like cardboard boxes, books, blocks and other such objects.
-You can ask your kiddo to find his way through this maze.
-This is a fun and exciting way of helping your kid to learn various problem-solving skills.
+You may build a maze using various articles like cardboard boxes, books, blocks, etc., and can ask your child to find his way through it.
+This is a fun and exciting way of helping your kid learn various problem-solving skills.

 7. Building a Skyscraper

-You can either ask your child to do this solo, or you can conduct a contest amongst your kid’s friends to make the tallest skyscraper.
-All you need is the pack of blocks.
-If you wish to use any other material for the construction of the building you may do so, however, ensure that the building stands independently.
-This activity involves the children to make strategies in order to construct the biggest skyscraper with the blocks.
+You can ask your child to do it by himself or conduct a contest among your kid’s friends to make the tallest skyscraper.
+All you need is a box of blocks.
+If you wish to use any other material for the construction of the building, you may do so; however, ensure that the building stands independently.
+This activity requires kids to make strategies in order to construct the biggest skyscraper with the blocks.

-Your kitchen can provide for the stuff for this activity.
-You will need containers, bottles, storage boxes etc. of different shapes and sizes.
-Take out their tops and place it in a box and ask your child to screw the correct lid of the correct container.
-This activity is not only good for giving a hang of problem-solving skills to your child, but it is also good for teaching spatial awareness.
+Your kitchen can provide stuff, such as containers, bottles, storage boxes, etc., for this activity.
+Take out their tops and place them in a box and ask your child to screw the correct lid to the correct container.
+This activity will help improve your child’s problem-solving skills and spatial awareness.

 You may also try maths problem-solving activities for kids apart from the above-mentioned activities.
-All these activities may help your kid to learn problem-solving skills and also help him to think independently.
+All these activities may help your kid learn problem-solving skills and think independently.